Why I Chose an Expensive Liberal Arts College

 Family members and strangers congratulate me on the news of my going away to college; they’ve seen how my hard work has paid off over the past four years.

 Sometimes, however, all I am able to see in this celebratory news is the financial burden that I have placed on my mother by enrolling myself at such a prestigious but expensive college.

-Haverford College is ranked 12th in the U.S. News & World Report’s list of the Best Liberal Arts Colleges, but it also comes with yearly tuition and fees totaling $58,900.
+Haverford College is ranked 15th in the U.S. News & World Report’s list of the Best Liberal Arts Colleges, but it also comes with yearly tuition and fees totaling $58,900.

 “I’ll probably head to Hunter College.
 They’re offering me everything I need.
 I’ll even get money back,” one friend said.

 “Nice, I’ll be staying in the city as well.
 I got a pretty sweet financial aid package for the program that I got into at Fordham University.
 It’s basically a full ride,” said another.

 Don’t get me wrong.
 I am more than happy with all of my friends who are going to college without any financial worries or concerns.
 I, too, was offered full rides for a number of schools.